Luichoo/Binary_tree_morse/README.md

 # Binary_tree_morse

-Using a binary tree to translate a string to morse
+Using a binary tree in C to translate a string to morse